ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 that the transfer is being carried over.

-For all partition-agnostic consumer links, the event log node SHOULD add this annotation to the next transfer to the consumer once the association of partitions with the link has changed.
+For all partition-agnostic consumer links, the event log node SHOULD add this annotation to the next transfer to the consumer every time the association of partitions with the link changes.

 A consumer MUST strip the annotation if it forwards the message onwards.